A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Simulation Studies

 \subsection{Design specifications}

-Table~\ref{alter} lists design parameters that we explored in simulation.
-Column "Main setting" contains parameter specifications used to generate Table~\ref{mtd} and Table~\ref{pat}.
-Column "Alternative setting" contains another set of specifications we used.
-By comparing results using main setting and alternative setting, we are able to explore the influences of these design parameters.
-Below are other design-specific settings whose recommendations are available.

-For I2D, we set cohort size of start-up phase to be 1 based on suggestions from other simulation studies when target toxicity rate is 0.3 \citep{ivanova2003improved, wang2005two}, and interaction to be 0 so that it is consistent with the paper's focus.
-For Copula, the program fixes escalation and de-escalation probability boundaries as 0.8 and 0.45, respectively.
-For Hierarchy, we set $\sigma^2$ to be 10 based on the suggestion in the paper \cite{braun2010hierarchical}.
-To explore the effect of prior guess of dose combinations' toxicity probabilities, we tried correct and incorrect prior guesses of toxicity probabilities.
-For POCRM, We used 6 possible partial ordering based on suggestions \citep{wages2013pocrm, wages2013specifications}: across rows, across columns, up diagonals, down diagonals; up-down diagonals; down-up diagonals.
+For I2D, we implemented published R codes \citep{ezzalfani2019design}.
+We set cohort size of start-up phase to be 1 based on suggestions from simulation studies when target toxicity rate is 0.3 \citep{ivanova2003improved, wang2005two}, and interaction to be 0 so that it is consistent with the paper's focus.
+The prior of parameters $(\alpha,\beta)$ is the product of two independent exponential distributions with mean 1, which is the same as the one used in the I2D study \citep{wang2005two}.

+For Copula, the website (\url{http://www.blackwellpublishing.com/rss}) where simulation programs were originally published is not accessible now, so we used the executable file on the website \url{https://odin.mdacc.tmc.edu/~yyuan/index_code.html}.
+The executable file used escalation and de-escalation probability boundaries fixed at 0.8 and 0.45, respectively.

+Hierarchy was implemented via R codes from website \url{http://www-personal.umich.edu/~tombraun/software.html}.
+We set $\sigma^2$ to be 10 based on the suggestion in the paper \citep{braun2010hierarchical}.
+Together with other recommendations from the authors, we could obtain priors for all involved parameters.
+Details are described in Section ~\ref{hierarchy}.

+POCRM was implemented via R package \texttt{pocrm}.
+We utilized six possible partial ordering as suggested \citep{wages2013pocrm, wages2013specifications}: across rows, across columns, up diagonals, down diagonals, up-down diagonals, and down-up diagonals.
 As we do not have information about which partial ordering is more likely, the prior probabilities of all 6 partial ordering were set to be equal.
-The skeleton required by the program was obtained using getprior function from algorithm of Lee and Cheung \citep{lee2009model} as suggested \citep{wages2013pocrm}.
+The skeleton required by the program was obtained using \texttt{getprior} function in package \texttt{dfcrm} from algorithm of Lee and Cheung \citep{lee2009model} as suggested \citep{wages2013pocrm}.
 For the start-up phase, we used the “zoning” method as suggested \citep{wages2011continual, wages2011dose}.
-For cBOIN, the interval boundaries were set to be 0.18 and 0.42 as suggested \cite{lin2017bayesian}.
-For DFCOMB, we set the target toxicity boundaries as 0.18 and 0.42 to be consistent with cBOIN.
-For gCRM, all parameters used values suggested in the paper.
-To access the influence of prior guess of combinational doses' toxicity probability, correct and incorrect toxicity probabilities were used.
-For bCRM, the skeleton setting is the same with that of POCRM.

-For designs POCRM, DFCOMB, cBOIN, and cKeyboard, we explored their performances when the early stopping rule of having 12 patients enrolled in the same dose combination is allowed.